Kenneth L. Shigley, Sr.

 During Mr. Shigley's chairmanship, the section sponsored high quality national continuing legal education programs in Montreal, Boca Raton, New Orleans and Los Angeles.

-- Board of Regents of the Academy of Truck Accident Attorneys.
+- Academy of Truck Accident Attorneys Board of Regents

 - Board member of the American Association for Justice Trucking Litigation Group.